OctoPerf/octoperf-maven-plugin/README.md

 ```
 ## Common configuration

+The following configuration is shared by all the goals:

 | Name | Type | Since | Description | Required | Default Value |
 |------|------|-------|-------------|----------|---------------|
 | `apiKey` | `String` | `1.0.0` | Your OctoPerf Account API key is required so the plugin can connect to the platform and run tests on your behalf. | `true` | |